fluttercommunity/get_it/README.md

 So you can pass simple or async functions as this parameter.
 This function is called when you pop or reset the scope or when you reset GetIt completely.

-When you push a new scope you can also pass a `dispose` function that is called when a scope is popped or reset but before the dispose functions of the registered objects is called which mean it can still access the objects that were registered in that scope.
+When you push a new scope you can also pass a `dispose` function that is called when a scope is popped or reset but before the dispose functions of the registered objects is called which means it can still access the objects that were registered in that scope.

 #### Implementing the `Disposable` interface